Shani Mootoo: Visual and video art

 Mootoo's visual art and video work have been exhibited internationally, including at the New York Museum of Modern Art.
-On the topic of her visual work, Mootoo has said that as a victim of child abuse she found it safer to use pictures rather than words.
+On the topic of her visual work, she has said that as a victim of child abuse she found it safer to use pictures rather than words.
 Mootoo uses her art as a way to deal with the trauma of her childhood and has discussed feelings of confusion as to why the universe would let child abuse happen, while also claiming that as a survivor, she and all those that have suffered at the hands of abusers must come to terms with the trauma and understand what to do with suffering.
-Mootoo's film and video work was revisited by Rungh in its program Longing and Belonging: 1990s South Asian Film and Video which was a featured program at the 2019 DOXA Documentary Film Festival.
-Mootoo reflected on her film and video work in the 1990s in a newly commissioned article, Streams Coming Together: 1990s video in Vancouver and beyond.
+Her film and video work was revisited by Rungh in its program Longing and Belonging: 1990s South Asian Film and Video, a featured program at the 2019 DOXA Documentary Film Festival.
+Mootoo reflected on her film and video work in the 1990s in the commissioned article "Streams Coming Together: 1990s video in Vancouver and beyond".
+Some of her other videos include; "English Lesson", "Wild Woman in The Woods", and "Her Sweetness Lingers".
+These videos have been screened in films, videos festivals, and art exhibitions both locally and internationally.